-- > Use positive phrases and avoid threats. - If you don't sign and return the consent form, we won't be able to assist - If you sign and return the consent form it will help us to make progress for you - > If a customer uses emotional words, pay special attention.
-Show - matther uses Enfottonial Words, pay spectial attention.
-Show empathy.

-You can't just offer me ε3,000 for the car.
-I really loved that car, I had it serviced regularly and took really great care of it.

-I understand that the car meant a great deal to you. - Never say "but" or "however" as it removes the empathy.
-Take a breath and move on to next statement or phrase. ver say "but" or "however" as a contained and move on to next statement or phrase.

-I understand the car meant a great deal to you ... can I explain how the valuation has been calculated?
+- ➤ Use positive phrases and avoid threats. - > If you don't sign this form, we won't pay your claim. - > If you sign this form it will help us to progress your case. - ➤ If a customer uses emotional words, pay special attention.
+Show empathy. - > You can't just offer me £3,000 for the car.
+I really loved that car, I had it serviced regularly and took really great care of it. - > I understand that the car meant a great deal to you. - Never say "but" or "however" as it removes the empathy.
+Take a breath and move on to next statement or phrase. - ➤ I understand the car meant a great deal to you ... can I explain how the valuation has been calculated?

+- ➤ Never tell someone they need to be patient.
+Instead, say you want to work with the other person to resolve things as quickly and as efficiently as possible. - ➤ If you ask someone to "trust" you, it suggests there is a reason why they shouldn't trust you! - ➤ If you ask someone to calm down, you're likely to make them even more excitable.

+- Never tell someone they need to be reasonable or even worse, they are being unreasonable.
+Reinforce the reasons to back up your valuation or your viewpoint. - ➤ If you use the words "offer" it suggests to the other person that there is still room to negotiate.
+Use terms such as "valuation". - Never refer to figures as being "approximate" or "about".

+Demanding people!

-➤ Never tell someone they need to be patient.
-Instead, say you want to work with the other person to resolve things as quickly and as efficiently as possible. > If you ask someone to "trust" you, it suggests there is a reason why they shouldn't trust you! > If you ask someone to calm down, you're likely to make them even more excitable. \blacktriangleright Never tell someone they need to be reasonable or even worse, they are being unreasonable.
-Reinforce the reasons to back up your valuation or your viewpoint. > If you use the words "offer" it suggests to the other person that there is still room to negotiate.
-Use terms such as "valuation". \succ Never refer to figures as being "approximate" or "about".
-Demanding people! > If you have properly planned the negotiation, you will have reached an evaluation of your desired outcomes.
-You need to ensure the negotiation remains focused on this and not the other person's demands. > Think of the difference between the following two Think of the difference between the following two openings: "Good afternoon Mr Roberts, this is John from XYZ Limited.
-I am calling to discuss your proposal.
-I got your offer of £4,500 and I am afraid we cannot accept this."
-"Good afternoon Mr Roberts, this is John from XYZ Limited.
-I am calling to discuss your proposal.
-I am afraid that I cannot accept the proposal.
-Based on all the information provided, my valuation is £3,250 and I would be prepared to accept that amount.
-The total figure is broken down as follows ..."
+- ➤ If you have properly planned the negotiation, you will have reached an evaluation of your desired outcomes.
+You need to ensure the negotiation remains focused on this and not the other person's demands. - ➤ Think of the difference between the following two openings: - "Good afternoon Mr Roberts, this is John from XYZ Insurance.
+I am calling to discuss settlement of your client's claim.
+We got your offer of £4,500 and I am afraid we cannot accept this." - "Good afternoon Mr Roberts, this is John from XYZ Insurance.
+I am calling to discuss your offer of £4,500.
+I am afraid that we cannot accept this offer.
+Based on all the information provided, and our assessment of liability, we are prepared to offer £3,250 and it is broken down as follows ..."

 ➤ When preparing, always apply the "so what?" test to whatever it is that you are going to say, especially when you are presenting your strengths.

-Compare the following two statements: The damage to the vehicle was very minor.
-The damage to the vehicle was very minor and so the period of hire is excessive and we cannot accept the claim as it is presented. - Over to you Scenario A You work for ABC Limited and you need the customer to return a medical mandate.
+- ➤ Compare the following two statements: - > The damage to the vehicle was very minor. - > The damage to the vehicle was very minor and so the period of hire is excessive and we cannot accept the claim as it is presented.

+Over to you ...

+Scenario A

+You work for ABC Insurance and you need the customer to return a medical mandate.
 They have not sent it back despite two letters asking for it.
 You have been sent to the house to try and persuade the customer to return the mandate.
-By the time you get to the house you are 20 minutes late because a particularly difficult customer delayed you at your last appointment. -
+By the time you get to the house you are 20 minutes late because a particularly difficult customer delayed you at your last appointment.